Using Gulp to minify CSS, JS and HTML Jekyll

 $ git reset HEAD~n

 This removes the last n commits of a linear history from the current branch, leaving the corresponding changes in your working files.
-You can add --hard
+You can add --hard to make the working tree reflect the

 new branch tip, but beware: this will also discard any current uncommitted changes, which you will lose with no recourse.